-- 1. Due to site-specific hazards that may be encountered in accessing the shoreline technicians may complete observations without dismounting from the vessel.
-In addition, the technicians are required not to put hands and feet in waters where alligators or other submerged wildlife dangers are present and to make sure a safe distance from hazards is maintained. - 2.
-All personnel must be wearing a personal flotation device (PFD) prior to entering and while in the boat. - 3.
-Personnel in wadeable streams shall work in teams of 2, at a minimum, and shall wear personal flotation devices (PFDs) when wading where velocity, depth or obstructions may create a hazardous work environment (e.g. stream is fast moving, the depth is greater than knee-high in slow moving stream, or the stream may present slip or fall hazards). - 4.
-All employees shall have access to a form of communication with other team members such as a two-way radio. - 5.
-Technicians should be aware of any site-specific hazards and the waters of that particular location (i.e. current status, tidal charts, etc.)
+- 1. Due to site-specific hazards that may be encountered in accessing the shoreline field ecologists may complete observations without dismounting from the vessel. - Field ecologists are required not to put hands and feet in waters where alligators or other submerged wildlife dangers are present and to make sure a safe distance of 20 m from hazards is maintained. - 3.
+All personnel must be wearing a personal flotation device (PFD) prior to entering and while in the boat. - 4.
+Personnel in wadeable streams shall work in teams of 2, at a minimum, and shall wear personal flotation devices (PFDs) when wading where velocity, depth or obstructions may create a hazardous work environment (e.g. stream is fast moving, the depth is greater than knee-high in slow moving stream, or the stream may present slip or fall hazards). - 5.
+All employees shall have access to a form of communication with other team members such as a two-way radio. - 6.
+Field ecologists should be aware of any site-specific hazards and the waters of that particular location (i.e. status, tidal charts, etc.)

-Title: AOS Protocol and Procedure: F Date: 05/25/2018 NEON Doc. #: NEON.DOC.003826 Author: B. Jensen Revision: C
+Title: AOS Protocol and Procedure: F Date: 12/19/2018 NEON Doc. #: NEON.DOC.003826 Author: B. Jensen Revision: D